 Contest is the name of the UK's strategy to respond to the threat of domestic and international extremism, and the steps that need to be taken to protect the public.
 The strategy aims to reduce the risk to the UK and our assets overseas, so that people can go about their lives freely and with confidence.
 Contest is split into four strands:

-Prevent - to stop people becoming terrorists or supporting terrorism.

-Protect - to strengthen our protection against terrorist attacks.

-Pursue - to stop terrorist attacks.

-Prepare - when an attack cannot be stopped to mitigate its impact.
+PREVENT people becoming terrorists supporting terrorism PROTECT strengthen our protection against terrorist attacks to PURSUE terrorist attacks PREPARE- when an attack cannot be stopped to mitigate its impact